cs3110/textbook/testing/bisect.md

 # Bisect

+*This section of the textbook needs to be rewritten for Fall 2019 to use bisect-ppx instead of bisect.*

 Glass-box testing can be aided by *code-coverage tools* that assess how much of the code has been exercised by a test suite.
 The [bisect][] tool for OCaml can tell you which expressions in your